 Remember: Google wants what you want – happy customers

-Google is going to actively start to give search preference to sites that offer a better user experience.
+Google will actively start to give search preference to sites offering a better user experience.
 So if you have 2 sites that are equally valuable in content and design but one loads faster, it is the faster loading site that will rank higher.

 Although Google has previously stated that website speed was not a ranking fact, this is no longer true: Poor web hosting = Slow site loading speed* = lower Google search ranking.

 * other factors like large and uncompressed images, animations and videos can also affect your site loading time.

 How do I check my web hosting speed?

 Whilst there are design changes you can make to improve your site loading speed you might find that none have the desired impact.
 “I’ve seen people making lots of website tweaks to try and improve their website speed to little effect, and then they upgrade their web hosting and suddenly they see green scores across the board!”
 Chantal Marie-Laurence Edouard-Betsy, 1Daywebs.com

 Online users are impatient, demanding almost instantaneous response times, easy and intuitive user journeys.
 So your website must be well-designed and also backed up with lightning-fast response times and loading.